Necromancy: Contemporary pop-culture

 The archvillain in J.R.R.
-Tolkien's Lord of the Rings fantasy, Sauron, first reappears in the environs of Middle Earth as 'the Necromancer of Dol Guldur' in Tolkien's standalone prologue to the trilogy The Hobbit.
-In fictional settings such as Dungeons & Dragons, or fantasy video games, necromancy is associated with the reanimation of corpses often meant to be used as weapons.
+Tolkien's Lord of the Rings fantasy, Sauron, first reappears in the environs of Middle Earth as 'the Necromancer of Dol Guldur' in The Hobbit, Tolkien's standalone prologue to the Lord of the Rings trilogy.
+In fictional settings such as Dungeons & Dragons or fantasy video games, necromancy is associated with the reanimation of corpses often meant to be used as weapons.
 This tradition appears to combine associations of conjuring the dead from European and Mediterranean traditions with elements involving Zombies that seem to derive from Caribbean folklore and practice.

 Necromancy is a form of magic in the Skulduggery Pleasant series, by Irish author Derek Landy.
 This form of magic is mostly concerned with the manipulation of shadow, darkness and life energy.
 In the series the most famous Necromancer is Lord Vile.
 The protagonist Valkyrie Cain deals with the allure of this form of magic and its consequences for much of her adult life.

+In the Diablo video games, there is a necromancer character class.